brson/brson.github.com/beer/_posts/2021-04-23-fretboard-vlad-pilsner.md

 Me: "You think it's sweet?!"

-Aimee: "I think it's _veny_ sweet."
+Aimee: "I think it's _very_ sweet."

 Aimee: "It tastes a little bit bitter, but the bitter is hidden in the sweetness.
 It tastes good".